The References tab

 Reference

-The external reference for the entry in the collection.
 Usually a relative reference to a digital source (e.g. a ringing.org composition number).
 The entry in this field is appended to the URL specified on the Collection Properties page for the creation of Reference Links.

 Bellboard Id